chanduo5/HackerRank_problems/Nested Lists.md

 5. **Printing the Results**:
     - Finally, the code prints each name from the list of students with the second lowest grade on a new line.

-This solution efficiently handles the problem constraints and ensures the output meets the required format.
-Do you have any further questions or need more assistance with this code?